 Furthermore, as these tribes passed Turkmenistan and Bactria on their way to the Balkans, it is quite ludicrous to assume that this name comes from the Ottoman Turks of the 14th century.
 More likely it came with the Bulgars of the 7th century.

 Helm – the real name of the Balkans

-This etymology is undoubtedly more appropriate, but the problem is that there should be no Slavs on Balkans in antiquity.
-However, most medieval Slavic chronicles claim that Balkans was the original homeland of the Slavs, even though the official history does not support this view.
+This etymology is undoubtedly more appropriate, but the problem is that there should be no Slavs in the Balkans in antiquity.
+However, most medieval Slavic chronicles claim that the Balkans was the original homeland of the Slavs, even though the official history does not support this view.

 Problems with the Slavic migration to Balkans

 Apparently, Slavs had settled Balkans in the 6th century.
 But here are some problems with this theory:

 - There are no archaeological proves to support it.
 Even in written records, there is only one document – Porphyrogenet’s text from the 10th century.
 But in this case, we don’t even know where do Slavs originate, as historians claim that even in northern Europe Slavs appear around the same time.